 The Zones of Regulation is a complete social-emotional learning curriculum, created to teach children self-regulation and emotional control.

-It’s often taught in school or therapy settings but the curriculum is appropriate for parents to teach at home, too.
+It’s often taught in school or therapy settings but parents can use and teach the Zones of Regulation at home, too.

 The Zones of Regulation: Overview